 We also waste energy and money in the bathroom.
 Almost 30% of people waste water by leaving the tap running while they are brushing their teeth.

 OVO’s survey shows that us Brits love a bit of relaxing time, to be specific – twice a week.
 UK public takes, on average, two baths a week, and the average time that people sit in a bath is 19 minutes!

 Here, OVO’s energy saving expert shares 6 top tips for saving energy this winter:

 1. Did you know that you can save energy by using a bowl to wash up with instead of a running tap?
 Simply fill up the bowl with the amount of water you’ll need to wash your dishes in and use that, rather than wasting more hot water than you need.

 2. Fill the kettle with the amount of water that you’ll need and avoid filling it up for just one brew.

 3. Don’t use washing machine for just one or two items.

 4. Did you know that by limiting yourself to just one cycle per week you’ll save on your energy bills?
 Also, make sure you have a full load when using your washing machine or dishwasher.

 5. Do you have long showers in the morning?
 You’ll be surprised to learn that you can save yourself some cash on your energy bills by spending only ONE minute less in the shower per day.

 6. One of the most prominent areas that people can save money on their energy bills is by taking more control of their heating.
-Make sure you only heat areas of your home that actually need heating.
+Have your heating system serviced by a furnace repair contractor annually to maintain its energy efficiency.
+In addition, make sure you only use your heating installation in areas of your home that actually need heating.
 It’s also worth experimenting and turning your heating down one degree to see if it makes a difference – it will certainly make a difference to your energy bills.